groland11/pem-scan/README.md

 ## Examples
 1. Scan the file ca-certificates.crt, which contains a long list of trusted CA certificates.
-- In the output, the first column is the line number, followed by the Organisational Unit (OU) of the certificate subject.
+- In the output, the first column is the line number, followed by the Common Name (CN) or - if not present - Organisational Unit (OU) of the certificate subject.
 - We also check if there are any CA certificates that will expire within the next year.
 - You can not only see very clearly which certificates will expire, but also the line number where the certificate is stored in the file.
 ```